 Nitrogen Oxides NOx

-The absorbing medium for the passive NOx sampler contains the oxidant PTIO which transforms the NOx molecules into NO2.
-NOx is expressed in Nitrite equivalents.
-The measurements of NOx is carried with two different samplers: firstly it is assessed with Triethanolamin or secondly, it is trapped after transforming with an oxidizing agent in the TEA.
+The absorbing medium for the passive NOx sampler contains an oxidant which transforms the NOx molecules into NO2.
+NOx is expressed as NO2 equivalents.
+The measurement of NOx is carried with two different samplers: firstly, it is assessed with Triethanolamin and secondly, it is trapped after transforming with an oxidizing agent in the TEA.